- Home /

 Customers we can help

-- a ‘micro-enterprise’ (a type of small business) with an annual turnover or balance sheet that does not exceed €2 million and fewer than ten employees
+- A ‘micro-enterprise’ (a type of small business) with an annual turnover or balance sheet that does not exceed €2 million and fewer than ten employees

-- a charity with an annual income of less than £6.5 million
+- A charity with an annual income of less than £6.5 million

-- a trust that has a net asset value of less than £5 million
+- A trust that has a net asset value of less than £5 million

 Cross-border complaints

-Generally, we can help with complaints about businesses that provide retail financial products and services in or from the UK.
+Generally, we can help people with complaints about businesses that provide retail financial products and services in or from the UK.
 It doesn’t matter what your nationality is or where you live.

 For complaints about businesses based outside the UK, you may be able to get help from an equivalent complaints-handling body.
-If you want to make a complaint about a financial service provider in another EEA country, get in touch with us and we can direct your complaint to the right organisation.

 Complaints we can’t help with

-As well as time limits and some cross-border complaints, there may be other reasons why we can’t help with a complaint.
+But there may be reasons why we can’t help with a complaint.
 For example, we won’t usually look into a problem that’s been decided by a court, or one that we’ve looked at already.
-We publish some sample case studies that give further examples.
+Sometimes we can’t help because your complaint should be dealt with by a different organisation or service, and if that's the case we'll try to help you find the right place or organisation to contact.